Table of Contents

 Associated with fertility and abundance, Kan is the symbol of the harvest.
 Also a symbol of the lizard, Kan stands for the fourth day on the Mayan calendar and represents the slow growth and gaining of strength.

-This system can feel impractical to people today, but it allowed the Mayans to easily represent numbers in the thousands which was more than enough for their needs at the time.
+This system can feel impractical to people today, but it allowed the Mayans to easily represent numbers in the thousands which were more than enough for their needs at the time.

 The Mayan Calendar